Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 [implementation details](#implementation-details) section for more details.

 > Note, that suspending functions like `await` may or may not actually suspend execution of a coroutine.
-For example, `await` implementation that was shown in [suspending functions][#suspending-functions] section does not actually suspend coroutine when a future is already complete (in this case it invokes `resume` immediately and execution continues without the actual suspension).
+For example, `await` implementation that was shown in [suspending functions](#suspending-functions) section does not actually suspend coroutine when a future is already complete (in this case it invokes `resume` immediately and execution continues without the actual suspension).
 A continuation is intercepted only when the actual suspension happens during execution of a coroutine, that is when `suspendCoroutine` block returns without invoking